JustWhit3/useful-guides/ROOT/Installation/Ubuntu.md

 you can see that, among all the folders of your system there is also a new one called `root-x.xx.xx` with the version numbers instead of `x`.

 Now you have to do the following passages:

 a) Create a build directory:
 ```shell
 mkdir root-build
 ```
-and enter it:
+b) nter it:
 ```shell
 cd root-build
 ```
-Configure it:
+c) configure it:
 ```shell
 cmake $HOME/root-x.xx.xx
 ```
 > Please pay attention: if you planned to install ROOT in a different directory from the `$HOME` one, you have to replace the above command with `cmake path/to/folder/root-x.xx.xx` where `path/to/folder/` is the path to the folder in which you downloaded ROOT previously.

-Compile it (this will take a while):
+d) compile it (this will take a while):
 ```shell
 cmake --build .
 ```
-To complete the installation you have to set up the ROOT environment; in order to avoid repeating this latter command every time you enter the shell, you can do the following passages.
+FInally, to complete the installation you have to set up the ROOT environment; in order to avoid repeating this latter command every time you enter the shell, you can do the following passages.
 Go in the `$HOME` directory:
 ```shell
 cd $HOME
 ```